SEN-RAD/animaps/README.md

 ### Room for Improvement

 * When searching a keyword that is obviously an animal name (e.g. dogs) but that is not in the database, the app should respond with a message saying that it is not in the database, instead of responding with a location on the map with that name (yes, there are locations called "dogs").
-* Users should and will be able to upload images, which will be displayed in the infoBox.
+* Image upload function in the Add Spot (not working at the moment).
-* Only registered users should be able to add spots, so register and sign-in functionality is needed.
+* Register and sign-in functions, so only registered users are able to add contribute.
-* User should be able to edit their spots and comment on others', so PUT endpoints are needed.
+* PUT and POST endpoints to edit spots and add comments.
-* The app could automatically identify a new user's location and set updatedStartLocation accordingly.
+* Automatic identification of a new user's location and setting of updatedStartLocation accordingly.